tjermann/funaki_nba/README.md

 # Overview

-**This repo features NBA only and is the public sample of the full private funaki system, which includes NBA/NCAAMB/NCAAWB/WNBA/NBL/Euroleague/Eurocup**
+**This repo features NBA only and is the public sample of the full private funaki system, which includes NBA/NCAAMB/NCAAWB/WNBA/NBL/Euroleague/Eurocup.
+Here you can expect to find code for population of play by play historical data as well as creation of the Funaki player rating system.
+What is not included is the translation of those player ratings to game level predictions for applications to betting markets.**

 Funaki is a basketball methodology based on analysis of play by play data to create Bayesian player offensive/defensive ratings and team pace tendencies based on analysis of shot clock usage.